 The \Hmumu decay mode shows a smaller bias, appearing only in the muon analysis, as this contribution is largely suppressed by the event selection.
-These biases are in line with the higher selection efficiencies as observed in Fig.~\ref{fig:seleff} (middle).
+These biases are in line with the higher selection efficiencies observed in Fig.~\ref{fig:seleff} (middle).

 Bias tests for the hadronic analysis are performed with an injected bias of 1\%, which is justified as the leptonic analyses already measure the total \ZH cross section with a precision well below this level.
 The results, shown in Table~\ref{tab:biastests} at \sqrtsZH, indicate that all Higgs decay modes pass the test except for \Haa and \Hinv, which exhibit biases slightly larger than $1\sigma$.
 This arises because these modes exhibit a distinct behavior in the MVA discriminator, as shown in Fig.~\ref{fig:mva:hadronic}.
 However, given the small branching ratios of these modes, the test is considered conservative and the results remain acceptable.